vmware-archive/springtrader-cf/README.md

 * Upgraded Spring Cloud to version 1.2.0 and added Feign and other JSON  libraries to support calls to the new quote-service.

 ### deleteDeployment.sh and deployApp.sh
 * Added creation/deletion and binding for new user provided service for external quote-service.
+Externalize config info into its own file.

 ### gradle changes (gradle-wrapper.jar, gradle-wrapper.properties, gradlew, gradlew.bat)
 * Updates to the gradle build wrapper to bring it up to date.
 These were generated using the "gradle wrapper" command and can be safely ignored.